h2oai/wave/website/widgets/form/button.md

 ## With actions

-Using the `commands` attribute, you can provide other relevant actions for the button that are displayed in the context menu.
+The `commands` attribute can provide other relevant actions for the button that are displayed in the context menu.

 ```py
 q.page['form'] = ui.form_card(box='1 1 2 1', items=[